gnarlyquack/dr-strangetest-documentation/Writing-Assertions.md

 An assertion is just a function (or a method) that, upon failure, throws an instance of `easytest\Failure` or, in PHP 7, an instance of `AssertionError`.
-You may also want to begin your function name with `assert`, but this is up to you, since you are the one using it.
+You might also begin the function name with `assert`, but this is optional.

 In the simplest case, you may just want to write a function that wraps PHP's `assert()` or another EasyTest assertion.